 Roll out ½ of refrigerated dough into 20 inch square; spread ½ of filling over dough.

-Roll dough up like a jelly roll and place into greased angel food cake pan.
+Roll dough up like a jelly roll and place into greased tube or bundt cake pan.

 Repeat same with remaining ½ dough and filling; place over other roll in pan.